Brazil's biggest party sticks with unpopular Rousseff - for now

 Polls show that almost two in every three Brazilians would like to see her impeached for mismanaging the economy and allegedly using kickback money in her 2010 and 2014 election campaigns.
 Her approval rating dropped to 7.7 percent in one poll published last week.

-Rousseff’s own leftist Workers’ Party has attacked the austerity measures she has adopted to curb a growing fiscal deficit that threatens Brazil’s investment-grade credit rating.
+Rousseff’s own leftist Workers’ Party has attacked the austerity measures she has adopted to curb a growing fiscal deficit that threatens Brazil’s investment grade.

 Even her mentor, former president Luiz Inacio Lula da Silva, has distanced himself.